-My name is Nicole and I’m a rising freshman attending Hong Kong International School with a passion for MUN (Model United Nations), drama, music, and current events.
+My name is Nicole and I’m a rising freshman attending Hong Kong International School with a passion for MUN (Model United Nations) and current events.
 I am a TCK (third culture kid), and my perspective of the world is majorly changed because of this.
 Being raised in three different places, I have never stayed in one area for more than a few years, meaning that I am constantly pushed to adapt to new surroundings and people.
 This is strikingly similar to our world, in which everything is always changing.

-I was born in Hong Kong but at the tender age of four, my family and I moved to Shanghai, with me attending CISS.
-Being so young and oblivious to the world at the time, along with the existence of the Great Firewall, I was completely shielded from the outside world – all of its perks and horrors included.
-That meant no YouTube, much to my parents’ relief.
+I was born in Hong Kong but at the tender age of four, my family and I moved to Shanghai.
+Being so young and oblivious to the world at the time, along with the existence of the Great Firewall, I was completely shielded from the outside world – that meant no YouTube, much to my parents’ relief.
 So while other kids around the world would be searching for the latest trends on Facebook and Twitter, I would be sitting in my room playing with dolls and occasionally peering over my dad’s shoulder to catch a glimpse of his newspaper.

 Moving back to Hong Kong, I had trouble having to fit into a place I knew relatively little about.
 As I matured and grew older, my exposure to the political and outside world began to widen.
 I found that this world indeed stretched far beyond the community in Shanghai.
 There was famine.
 Death.
 Hunger.
 Wars.
 But there was also hope.
 Discoveries.
 Courage.
 Defiance.
 And somehow, I knew that I wanted to know more.